Iryna-Slynko/grpc_sport/README.md

 ### 3.2 MySmartFitness

 `MySmartFitness` contains the single RPC method `activityTracking`.
 For proof of concept, it returns specific exercises per day of week using `Calendar` Java class (Strength, Cardio and Running) with random duration and number of steps.
-It also randomly returns yoga independently of the day.
+Alternatively, it can also randomly return yoga class on any day.
 It also defines `getServiceName` and `getDescription` methods to simplify service discovery.

 ## 4. Naming Services